kbaird/Fate-XSLT/README.md

 Store character files in the `characters` directory, and execute via

-    ./publish_fae.sh some_character_file.xml

-for a Fate Accelerated character, or

-    ./publish_fcs.sh some_character_file.xml
+    ./publish.sh some_character_file.xml

-for a Fate Core System character.
-Other publish scripts may be created for various alternative rule options from Fate System Toolkit or elsewhere, although I will try to push such determinations into the `<hacks>` element to the extent possible.
-There is also a generic `publish.sh` that depends on a default XSL stylesheet being defined in the given XML document.
+which depends on a default XSL stylesheet being defined in the given XML document.
+The sample characters demonstrate this.

 Output (currently just HTML) is rendered into the `out` directory.
 Validation is also available: